mui/mui-x/docs/data/data-grid/style/style.md

 ## Toggle theme color mode [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

 By default, the Data Grid has the same theme as your app.
-You can modify its color mode by using the method `apiRef.current.setThemeMode()`.
+You can modify its color mode by using the method `apiRef.current.setThemePalette()`.

 {{"demo": "ToggleColorMode.js", "defaultCodeOpen": false}}